MeirDukhan/challenges/README.md

 This script does the following
 1. Create key pair to access the EC2 Ubuntu instance
 2. Create a Security Group with proper setup to allow:
 (A).
-SSH _only_ from the machine running this script (B). connection to Prometheus on port 9090 from everywhere (C). connection to Grafana on port 3000 from everywhere (D). connection to Graphite on port 80 from everywhere
+SSH **only** from the machine running this script (B).
+Connection to Prometheus on port 9090 from everywhere (C).
+Connection to Grafana on port 3000 from everywhere (D).
+Connection to Graphite on port 80 from everywhere

 3. Create an Ubuntu EC2 instance in the created Security Group